suMiaow/notes/Java/Dynamic_Proxy_Classes/README.md

 ## Introduction

-A *dynamic proxy class- is a class that implements a list of interfaces specified at runtime such that a method invocation through one of the interfaces on an instance of the class will be encoded and dispatched to another object through a uniform interface.
+A *dynamic proxy class* is a class that implements a list of interfaces specified at runtime such that a method invocation through one of the interfaces on an instance of the class will be encoded and dispatched to another object through a uniform interface.
 Thus, a dynamic proxy class can be used to create a type-safe proxy object for a list of interfaces without requiring pre-generation of the proxy class, such as with compile-time tools.
 Method invocations on an instance of a dynamic proxy class are dispatched to a single method in the instance's *invocation handler*, and they are encoded with a `java.lang.reflect.Method` object identifying the method that was invoked and an array of type `Object` containing the arguments.

 Dynamic proxy classes are useful to an application or library that needs to provide type-safe reflective dispatch of invocations on objects that present interface APIs.
 For example, an application can use a dynamic proxy class to create an object that implements multiple arbitrary event listener interfaces -- interfaces that extend `java.util.EventListener` -- to process a variety of events of different types in a uniform fashion, such as by logging all such events to a file.